 It's not hard to find delicious ways to use these little plant-based powerhouses, either!
 I use chickpeas all the time, from making creamy hummus to Greek braised eggplant or sheet pan smoked paprika chicken.
 On busy nights, I use them in something quick like Mediterranean couscous salad.

 More chickpea recipes

-Crunchy Roasted Chickpeas
+Crispy Roasted Chickpeas

 - Drain and dry chickpeas very well.
 Dry them up using some paper towels and leave them in a colander until they have dried as much as possible (OR you can spread them on a large baking sheet lined with paper towel for a while.)